Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Introduction

 \subsection{Outline}

-For simplicity we work over the complex number field $\C$.
-Unless otherwise stated, all schemes are assumed to be of finite type.
-A point means a geometric point unless otherwise specified.
-We always use $A_*$, $A^*$ to denote appropriate cohomology and homology theory over $\Q$, which could be Chow groups, Borel-Moore, etc.
+For simplicity we work over the field of complex numbers $\C$.
+We always use $A_*$, $A^*$ to denote appropriate cohomology and homology theory over $\Q$, which could be Chow groups, Borel-Moore, etc. K-theory will be either topological or algebraic K-theory, over $\Q$.

-In this paper we consider a smooth projective Deligne-Mumford stack $W$, and define the absolute DT invariants with descendants and insertions, generalizing the DT invariants in the scheme case.
+In this paper we consider a smooth projective Deligne--Mumford stack $W$, and define the absolute DT invariants with descendants and insertions, generalizing the DT invariants in the scheme case.
 For a smooth divisor $D\subset W$, we also define the relative DT invariants of $W$ with respect to $D$.
 We follow the approach of introducing a perfect obstruction theory in each case, \emph{without} the CY assumption.

 For simplicity we assume that the divisor $D$ is \emph{connected}.
 The theory can be generalized easily for disconnected $D$.